mreed5168/tester/README.md

 ##### The Solution:

-- Our app will enable simple automated data collection by sending volunteers sms messages on a weekly or monthly basis requesting the volunteer to respond with their volunteer hours.
+- This app will enable simple automated data collection by sending volunteers sms messages on a weekly or monthly basis requesting the volunteer to respond with their volunteer hours.

 - After responding with their hours, volunteers will have the option to post their hours on Facebook which will increase awareness for the non-profit.